 4 Culture: Cultural Relief Fund

-The cultural arts organization in King County, 4 Culture, has a fund supporting individual artists and organizations in King County.
-They also have a list, frequently updated, of other initiatives to support the arts impacted by Covid-19
+The cultural arts organization in King County, 4 Culture, has a list of initiatives to support the arts impacted by Covid-19

 Artist Trust has a growing list of resources for artists – music, visual, performing, etc. – and the general public.